 COVID-19 Updates from Realty Masters- Coronavirus updates for all of our clients including financial resources, food assistance, & Pensacola area coronavirus updates

 The main effects we've seen from COVID-19 at this time are:

 - Everyone changing their practices due to social distancing and mitigating risk through limiting exposure.

 - Legislation being passed that changes your rights as a landlord.

 - Increase in delinquent payments.

 - Financial effects on tenants causing them to express difficulty in making or maintaining payments.

-There have been a number of legislative actions that have impacted landlords over the past few weeks.
-It is not business as usual.
+There have been a number of legislative actions that have impacted landlords over the past few months.
 A huge majority of our residents have been impacted in some way.
-Here's a few of the ways we've been working with tenants to help ensure owners get rent during this time.

 Options for Cooperating with Tenant Payments